HHRy/prawn-graph/README.md

 An extension for the [prawn pdf library][5] which adds the ability to draw graphs (or charts if you perfer) in PDF documents.

+If you're looking for the current stable released version of prawn-graph (0.0.4) - check out the stable branch.
+Just remmeber that this is not supported by the latest version of prawn and probably shouldn't be used.

 Because Prawn::Graph only uses the native PDF drawing functions exposed by Prawn, it removes the need to depend on projects like Gruff to generate heavy PNG / JPG images of such graphs and charts and then include those large blobs in your documents.
 The results may not be as pretty (yet), but the file-size differences